 That was my first kid.
 Three babies later, I have a much shorter list, and a much clearer sense of what’s worth buying versus what’s expensive shelf decoration.

 This is a roundup I wish I’d had back then.
-Six teethers under $30 that hold up to real babies, real drool, and the AAP’s safety guidelines.
-Plus four popular products I’d skip, including one that was recalled in January 2026 for bacterial contamination.
+Six teethers that hold up to real babies, real drool, and the AAP’s safety guidelines.
+Plus five categories of popular products I’d skip, including a brand-new wave of CPSC recalls from the last twelve months.

 If you’re not yet sure your baby has actually started teething (or whether what you’re seeing is something else), I’d start with the complete baby teething timeline first.
 This roundup assumes you know what stage your little one is in.